kyma-project/community/concepts/eventing-code-guidelines.md

 The loop iteration variable in Go is a single variable.
 The closure for the second t.Run is executed inside a goroutine.
 If there are multiple entries in the `cloudEvents` struct, `ce` references the last entry in `cloudEvents` in every iteration.
 The problem occurs because the closure referring to `tc` and `ce` is not executed in **sync** with the **for loop** (because of t.parallel).
 To prevent this problem, `ce` and `tc` must be copied (`ce := ce`).
-The linter [scopelint](https://github.com/golangci/golangci-lint/blob/master/pkg/golinters/scopelint.go) warns about the possible problem whenever `ce` or `testCase` is used.
+The linter [scopelint](https://github.com/golangci/golangci-lint/blob/master/pkg/golinters/scopelint.go) warns about the possible problem whenever `ce` or `tc` is used.
 Adding `// nolint:scopelint` to silence scopelint must be used with caution.

 **See Also**: